githubtraining/training-manual/script/README.md

 This script is used to reset the github-games repository in githubschool using the template in githubtraining.
 It will also delete the copy of the game from the githubteacher account.

 **Usage:** `script/reset-game`

-# Other Scripts

-### bootstrap

-This script allows those who clone this repo for the first time to ensure they have the proper dependencies to run all other scripts locally.

-> Note: This requires Ruby.

-**Usage:** `script/bootstrap`

-### cibuild

-This script is used GitHub's building of the manual using CircleCI and GitBook.

-**Usage:** Only used in the `.circle` file during CircleCI's build.
-Not recommended to use locally.

-### deploy

-Used in GitHub's deployment of the manual using CircleCI and GitBook.

-**Usage:** Only used in the `.circle` file during CircleCI's build.
-Not recommended to use locally.

-### server

-When you are making changes locally and want to check how they look, use this script to host the webpage on a local server.

-**Usage:** `script/server`

-### setup

-Uses GitBook to produce the manuals for all classes.

-**Usage:** Typically used within other scripts, such as `script/server` and `script/deploy`.